-- 1) Be sure the TeleProgrammer is plugged into proper power source and room temperature is within the prescribed limits. - 2) Turn on the cabinet power, then turn on the power supply. - 3) Master clear by momentarily pressing Load/Clear switch to Clear. - 4) When the ERR light goes out, the TeleProgrammer is ready to operate.
+- 1) Be sure the TeleProgrammer is plugged into proper power source and room temperature is within the prescribed limits. - 2) Turn Power switch on power supply to ON. - Master clear by momentarily pressing Load/Clear switch to Clear. - 4) When the ERR light goes out, the TeleProgrammer is ready to operate.
 If repeated master clears do not turn the Red ERR light off, turn off the 8092 and call maintenance.